An all-electric ferry could transport people between Treasure Island and downtown San Francisco by 2023.

 These improvements are part of the transportation program the Transportation Authority is implementing for the island to encourage residents, workers, and visitors to walk, bike, and take transit.
 More travel by sustainable modes will help manage congestion and result in a safer, more livable community.

 In addition to new and improved transit service, the development requires an on-off island toll for private vehicles in order to manage congestion.
 In December 2019, the Transportation Authority Board adopted the first piece of the toll policy to exempt current island residents from the toll.
-At the board’s request, our staff are working with the Treasure Island Development Authority and the community to finalize several key components of the toll policy, which we will prepare for board approval in mid-2020.
+At the board’s request, our staff are working with the Treasure Island Development Authority and the community to finalize several key components of the toll policy, which we will prepare for board approval in winter 2020/21.
 This includes an affordability program for current employees and future residents as well as tolling rates and hours of operation.